 With slightly sore muscles from yesterday’s hike, I packed my bag for one last ride aboard our motor coach to Salt Lake City.
-Expertly driven by Glen, our steadfast expert behind the wheel got us safely to the Radisson Salt Lake City where the group spent their last night.
+Expertly driven by Glenn, our steadfast expert behind the wheel got us safely to the Radisson Salt Lake City where the group spent their last night.
 I made the executive decision to change flights and return home a day early to accommodate my busy work schedule ahead.

 Southwest had a late afternoon flight to Oakland via Los Angeles that offered me the opportunity to see our last stretch of road from the air as we flew along the Wasatch Mountains down to Las Vegas via St. George and the entrance to Zion National Park we had left earlier this morning.